-In 2007/2008 HOSPEEM and EPSU worked together on a project to strengthen Social Dialogue in the new Member States and candidate countries.
+- > In 2007/2008 HOSPEEM and EPSU worked together on a project to strengthen Social Dialogue in the new Member States and candidate countries.
 The aim of the project was to help the Social Partners in these countries to build up their domestic Social Dialogue systems.
-The underlying belief is that strengthening national Social Dialogue in these countries will lead to an improved representation from these countries in European level Social Dialogue.

-The project had two main deliverables.
-The first was background research on the organisation and financing of the hospital sector in Europe, the key labour market issues facing the sector and the Social Partners, and the processes involved in collective bargaining and Social Dialogue at the national level in the EU-27.
-The second deliverable of the project focussed on capacity building in Social Dialogue, which would help Social Partners to better influence the Social Dialogue process at both national and European level.

-The capacity building part of the project was centred on the Czech Republic and Slovakia.
-Social Partners from other Member States shared with the Czech and Slovak Social Partners, their experiences of Social Dialogue and demonstrated the value of working in partnership.
+The underlying belief is that strengthening national Social Dialogue in these countries will lead to an improved representation from these countries in European level Social Dialogue. - > The project had two main deliverables.
+The first was background research on the organisation and financing of the hospital sector in Europe, the key labour market issues facing the sector and the Social Partners, and the processes of collective bargaining and Social Dialogue at the national level in the EU-27.
+The second deliverable focused on capacity building, which would help Social Partners to better influence the Social Dialogue process at both national and European level. - > The capacity building part of the project was centred on the Czech Republic and Slovakia.
+Social Partners from other Member States shared with the Czech and Slovak Social Partners their experiences of Social Dialogue and demonstrated the value of working in partnership.
 Two seminars were held in the Czech Republic and Slovakia with the closing conference being hosted in Prague.
-The seminars and conference gave the opportunity to the Czech and Slovak Social Partners to get together, build relationships and learn from the experience of Social Dialogue in other countries.

-All parties agreed that the project was extremely successful in establishing links and strengthening Social Dialogue in both the Czech Republic and Slovakia.
-It also provided invaluable information on Social Dialogue across the whole of Europe.
-HOSPEEM will be able to use the information collected in the project to recruit new members and improve its representation at European level.
+The seminars and conference gave the opportunity to the Czech and Slovak Social Partners to get together, build relationships and learn from the experience of Social Dialogue in other countries. - > All parties agreed that the project had been very useful in establishing links and strengthening Social Dialogue in both the Czech Republic and Slovakia.
+It also provided invaluable information on Social Dialogue across the whole of Europe, which has proved to be indispensable for HOSPEEM to improve its representation at European level.